holgerbrandl/kalasim/docs/userguide/docs/basics.md

 In a discrete event simulation a clear distinction is made between real time and simulation time.
 With *real time* we refer to the wall-clock time.
 It represents the execution time of the experiment.
 The *simulation time* is an attribute of the simulator.

-!!! tip
-    The user can define a [transformation](advanced.md#tick-transformation) to map the internal clock to her wall-time clock

 As shown in the example from above a simulation is usually started with `sim.run(ticks)`.
 Here `ticks` is the number of ticks, that is simulation time units.
 The simulation will progress for `ticks`.
 By doing so we may stop right in the middle of a [process](component.md#process-interaction).

 Alternatively, we can also run until the event queue is empty (or forever depending on the model) by omitting the argument: